amuhebwa/messenger-bot-tutorial/README.md

 2. Next, replace index.js with index.js.v3 which has the start of code for our Bot to handle these requests.

 3. This code adds the POST request handler to simply log the incoming messages.
 Note: once you deploy this, your Page's messenger will be broken (temporarily).
-Show some code here:

     ```javascript
+    show some code here
     ```

 4. Commit the code again and push to Heroku